SGuillard/examPHP/README.md

 Generic docker config for web application

-Managing two environments DEV (with docker-sync (*5 faster on mac*)) and PROD with script.sh sell file
+Managing two environments DEV (with docker-sync (5 time faster on mac for loading pages)) and PROD with script.sh sell file